SellaRafaeli/bbod/1/101 - HTML Tags.md

     </div>

 In this case the `<div>` element has an `<h1>` and two `<p>`s inside it; the second `<p>` has two `<span>`s inside it.
 Try the above in your own index.html.

+## Exercises

+So far we have learned about a few HTML tags, such as `<p>, <div>, <span>, <h1>, <h6>`.

+Use a few of them in an HTML file of your own, and create the following result: https://jsfiddle.net/sellarafaeli/a6764bqa/4/

+1. Make sure you are able to create the same result in your own HTML file.

+2. Note the difference in the result between different tags.